DevEzro/tloz-api/README.md

 <br>

 # 🧪 EXTRA: PYTEST
 The `app/tests` contains a test file to try pytests.
-Run it as you want.
-This is only of my preference:
+You're free to modify it.
+Run it as you want, this is only of my preference:

 ```
 pytest -s -v --disable-pytest-warnings path/to/test_main.py